How to Cancel Your ABN (2021 Update)

 Cancelling your ABN

-The quickest method to cancelling an ABN is online by using the online AUSkey service.
+The quickest method to cancelling an ABN is online by using the online myGovID service.
+If you use myGovID to cancel your ABN, the changes will happen instantly.
+However, your ABN needs to be already linked to your myGovID to use this method.
+If you have changed your ABN details in the last 12 months, you would have already done so.
 Alternatively, you can speak to a taxation lawyer who can advise you.

 Additionally, it is possible to cancel an ABN over-the-phone by calling the Australian Business Register on 13 92 26.
 The individual needs to be authorised to update ABN details on behalf of the business to make the request.
+Furthermore, proof of your identity may be required.
+Otherwise, you can lodge a form to cancel your ABN.
+However, this can take a considerable amount of time longer than using myGovID.
 Finally, a registered tax agent or BAS agent can cancel your ABN.

 After a successful cancellation of your ABN, you can still apply to have your ABN reactivated.
 A comprehensive breakdown of the methods available to reapply for an ABN is available here.